Depression – what Human Givens teaches

 For many readers, the idea that to understand depression can be easy will be preposterous.
 After all, depression is generally held in great awe, where explanations are medicalised in some way.
 To understand depression is never saying much more than is impenetrable jargon.
 But it need not be like that.

-This article will explain the central role of excess dreaming to the understanding of depression.
+This article will explain the central role of excess dreaming to the understanding of depression with human givens.
 And how depression is fed and sustained.

 Tonight you will dream, even if you don’t remember doing so.
 And what is going on is that your brain will act out in story-like form the hopes, fears and reflections that occupied your mind today.
 Today’s concerns are tonight’s dreams.
 In simple terms, dreaming is our brain’s emotional flush toilet.
 This extraordinary process refreshes our emotional brain, leaving it better prepared to deal with tomorrow’s stresses.